BSR Fall Courses

 Credits: 3 Offered: Fall

-This is a year-long, introductory Core course divided into 4 separate Units.
-Overall, the course will provide students with a rigorous foundation in the molecules, cells and circuits upon which nervous system function is based, how different brain systems are engaged to drive different behaviors and the nature of brain disorders that affect identified synapses, cells, circuits and systems.
-Unit 1 covers Cellular and Molecular Neuroscience.
+The Cellular and Molecular Neuroscience course will provide students with a rigorous foundation in the molecules, cells, and circuits upon which nervous system function is based, how different neural processes are engaged to drive different functions and behaviors, and the nature of brain disorders that affect molecules, cells, and circuits.
+The course is divided into major relevant themes, each concluding with a theme-based discussion and group presentation focused on critical evaluations of relevant research articles.

 BSR1706 Neuro Core 1: Systems Neuroscience